vagrillo/KMPythonServer/README.md

 An advanced Python server for remote mouse control via a web interface, combining desktop automation and network functionality.

+I made this project to solve a stupid need that comes from my laziness, I tried to collect the reasons for this need in the pdf (pipKMPythonserver.pdf) present in this repository.

+In short it is useful when you have 2 systems of which one in PIP and you want to control it using a web browser.

 All made by AI (_DeepSeek R1_) !

 ## ✨ Key Features